Generic Name: Tranylcypromine sulfate

 These crises are characterized by some or all of the following symptoms: occipital headache which may radiate frontally, palpitation, neck stiffness or soreness, nausea or vomiting, sweating (sometimes with fever and sometimes with cold, clammy skin), and photophobia.
 Either tachycardia or bradycardia may be present, and associated constricting chest pain and dilated pupils may occur.
 Intracranial bleeding, sometimes fatal in outcome, has been reported in association with the paradoxical increase in blood pressure.

-In all patients taking Tranylcypromine Sulfate, blood pressure should be followed closely to detect evidence of any pressor response.
+In all patients taking Tranylcypromine sulfate tablets, blood pressure should be followed closely to detect evidence of any pressor response.
 It is emphasized that full reliance should not be placed on blood pressure readings, but that the patient should also be observed frequently.

-Therapy should be discontinued immediately upon the occurrence of palpitation or frequent headaches during therapy with Tranylcypromine Sulfate.
+Therapy should be discontinued immediately upon the occurrence of palpitation or frequent headaches during therapy with Tranylcypromine sulfate tablets.
 These signs may be prodromal of a hypertensive crisis.

 Recommended treatment in hypertensive crises